stevedatadog/katacoda-scenarios/api-automation-iac/3-client-libraries/1-python-polling.md

 `pip install datadog`{{execute}}

-Also set the environment variables for this new lab environment:
+Also, set the environment variables for this new lab environment:
 ```
 export DD_ENV="api-course"
 export DD_SERVICE="redis-session-cache"